wenbobao/PPiOS-Rename/README.md

 * Analyze a Mach-O binary to identify symbols to be renamed
 * Apply the renaming rules to the project source code
-* Translate an obfuscated stack track back to un-obfuscated names
+* Translate an obfuscated crash dump back to un-obfuscated names
+* Generate unobfuscated dSYM files for upload to analytics tools, for automatic stack trace mapping

 PPiOS-CG works with more than just your project's code.
 It also automatically finds symbols to exclude from renaming by looking at all external/dependent frameworks and in Core Data (xcdatamodel) files.
 The renamed symbols will also be applied to your XIB/Storyboard files, and to any open-source CocoaPods libraries in your project.